QualiSystems/devguide_source/_shells/8.3.0/customizing-shells.md

 To help us understand the shell customization process, let’s add attributes and commands to a shell.
 To simulate this process, we’ve created a modified version of the Cisco IOS Router Shell, which creates a mock resource structure of 16 ports.
 Please feel free to use it.

 Start by extending the shell.
 In the <a href="https://community.quali.com/integrations" target="_blank">Quali Community Integrations</a> page, find the **Cisco IOS Router 2G Shell - Mock Autoload** shell and download its source code to your computer.
 Extract the source code zip package.
-Then, run `shellfoundry extend` using the URL.
+Then, run `shellfoundry extend` using the path to the shell's root folder.

 For example: